 Meanwhile, obesity rival Novo Nordisk appears to still be having trouble with its semaglutide supply.
 According to the FDA database, the 0.25-mg dose of Novo’s weight loss drug Wegovy continues to be in shortage.

-Like Lilly, Novo has made significant manufacturing investments, including the $16.5 billion acquisition of Catalent in February and a $4.1 billion commitment in North Carolina in June.
+Like Lilly, Novo has made significant manufacturing investments, including a $6 billion commitment in Denmark, announced in November 2023, and a $4.1 billion commitment in North Carolina in June.